OPM/ResInsight/docs/BuildInstructions.md

 ### Optional - build instructions Octave plugins
 To be able to compile the Octave plugins, the path to the Octave development tool `mkoctfile` must be provided.
 In addition, if you compile x64, you must specify the location of 32-bit version of Qt, as the Octave plugins on Windows are currently only supported for x86.
 See description for `RESINSIGHT_OCTAVE_PLUGIN_QMAKE` and `RESINSIGHT_OCTAVE_PLUGIN_32_BIT` above.

-#### Octave installation
-Currently tested and verified version on Windows is Octave 3.6.1.
-NB!
-Version 3.6.2 has compile issues using VS2010, this version will not be able to compile the Octave plugins.

-- Download and install Octave 3.6.1 for VS2010 from [SourceForge](http://sourceforge.net/projects/octave/files/Octave%20Windows%20binaries/Octave%203.6.1%20for%20Windows%20Microsoft%20Visual%20Studio/octave-3.6.1-vs2010-setup-1.exe/download)
-- Download a [missing library file](http://dl.dropbox.com/u/45539519/dirent-vs2010.lib), rename to **dirent.lib** and copy it into Octave lib folder, typically **c:/Octave-3.6.1/lib/dirent.lib** See details on [SourceForge](http://sourceforge.net/mailarchive/message.php?msg_id=28933804)

 ## Linux